faux123/CbrPdfConverter/README.md

 What's new in this fork (v1.3) :

-  - Updated to latest iTextSharp
-  - Updated to latest SharpCompress
+  - Updated to latest libraries (fix CVE vulnerabilities)
   - Added Drag and Drop support
+  - Updated dot net framework 4.8